 Michael J. Holleran

 Michael J. Holleran joined the firm in 1986, became a principal in 1991, and was named President and Managing Partner of the firm as of 2005.
-Mr. Holleran serves as general counsel to a wide variety of businesses and counsels and represents those clients in various matters, including business formations and acquisitions, commercial transactions, employment matters, and lease negotiations.
-He also has substantial trial and appellate experience in civil litigation for both businesses and individuals.
+Mr. Holleran serves as general counsel to a wide variety of businesses and counsels and represents those clients in various matters, including business formations, business sales, commercial transactions, employment matters, and lease negotiations.
+He also has substantial trial experience in civil litigation for both businesses and individuals.

-In 2012, Mr. Holleran was selected by Washingtonian Magazine as one of the “Best Lawyers” in the Washington, D.C. area.
-In 2011 and 2012 Mr. Holleran was also selected by Virginia Business Magazine as a Legal Elite.
+Since 2012, Mr. Holleran has been regularly recognized by Washingtonian Magazine as one of the “Best Lawyers” in the Washington, D.C. area.
+Since 2011, Mr. Holleran has also been regularly selected by Virginia Business Magazine as a Legal Elite.
 In 2008, Virginia Governor Timothy Kaine honored Mr. Holleran for his work on the Model Judiciary Program, a longstanding activity in which Mr. Holleran has had an active leadership role.
 He also has served for over 15 years as a lecturer in Virginia Continuing Legal Education programs for attorneys, with an emphasis on creditor’s rights.
 He is a co-author of West Publishing Company’s Bankruptcy Code Manual, an approximate 1300-page treatise.

 Mr. Holleran earned an economics degree from the College of William and Mary and received his law degree from the Marshall-Wythe School of Law at the College of William and Mary.
 He is active in many community activities including serving as a member and Past-President of the McLean Rotary Club.
 He serves as pro bono counsel to Volunteer Fairfax, a community service organization.
 In addition to his leadership role in the Model Judiciary Program, Mr. Holleran has served for many years as a presenter in McLean High School’s Ethics Day Program and authored a trial script used in McLean High School and other Fairfax County High Schools for their Ethics Day programs.